shibby360/linguistics-stuff/chhayan/basics.md

 # Basics
 Chhayan does not use articles, but the number one in place for english "a/an"(which is also "a").
+It is optional, however.
-It is declining, so that means nouns change based on where they are in the sentence.
+Chhayan is declining, so that means nouns change based on where they are in the sentence.
 These are the forms:
 + **Nominative**: The dictionary form of a noun.
 + **Genitive**: Directly from Wikipedia: "shows generic relationship, generally ownership, but also composition, reference, description, etc."